 The Internet of Light

 There are now dozens of frameworks, protocols, and applications for creative expression that leverage the Internet of Things (IoT).
-In this DRG, we will explore internet-enabled interactive lighting, focusing on possibilities for display, data encoding, communication, and interaction.
-The DRG will culminate in a lighting exhibit, with Sieg Hall as the canvas.
+In this DRG, we will explore internet-enabled interactive lighting, focusing on possibilities for creative expression, display, data encoding, communication, and interaction.
+In this DRG, you will develop a plan for researching and expressing your creative voice, as a designer.
+The DRG will culminate in a lighting exhibit using the multicolored lights in the lobby of Sieg Hall as the canvas.

 Participants in this DRG will leverage a combination of both technical and aesthetic skills.
 Preference will be given to applicants who already have strong technical software development skills, Internet of Things applications, working with unfamiliar RESTful APIs, and who have a sensitivity to visual design with light.
 You should be able to review an unfamiliar API and have a good idea of how you would use it to author applications in, for example, Python, Circuit Python, or Mobile App frameworks.
 This DRG is open to students in all degree programs.

 Recommended but not required: HCDE 310, HCDE 439, or permission of the instructor